Cledersonbc/tic-tac-toe-minimax/README.md

 That tree has 11 nodes.
 The full game tree has 549.946 nodes!
 You can test it putting a static global variable in your program and incrementing it for each minimax function call per turn.

-In a game more complex, such as chess, it's hard to search whole game tree.
+In a more complex game, such as chess, it's hard to search whole game tree.
 However, Alpha–beta Pruning is an optimization method to the minimax algorithm that allows us to disregard some branches in the search tree, because he cuts irrelevant nodes (subtrees) in search.
 For more information, see:

 * Book: George T. Heineman; Gary Pollice; Stanley Selkow.
 Algorithms in a nutshell.
 O'Reilly, 2009.
 * Wikipédia: <https://en.wikipedia.org/wiki/Minimax>